rlads2017G1/old-blog/about.md

 ---

 #### Interests and Motivation
 Hi, I'm Y.-F. Liao, a psychology major at NTU.
-I'm fascinated by human evolution, particularly the (possible) dynamics of culture-gene coevolutionary process, which I believe had led to some of the most distinctive features of human psychologies.
-This fascination has driven me to study a broad range of interesting subjects, and also gave me an insight about the importance of transmitting idea, knowledge, and experience.
+I'm strongly interested in human evolution, particularly the (possible) dynamics of culture-gene coevolutionary process, which I believe had led to some of the most distinctive features of human psychologies.
+This interest has driven me to study a broad range of interesting subjects, and also gave me an insight about the importance of transmitting idea, knowledge, and experience.

 This is a place where I share my notes and some personal experience on learning.
 You can read my post, [Why Start a Blog?](https://liao961120.github.io/2017/11/26/why-start-a-blog.html), to have a better understanding of  my incentive.